DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 ### Backward compatibility

-When a user changes the date of a task by the mouse pointer or via the lightbox, the task automatically receives one of the two constraint types: either **start no earlier than+%start date%** or
+When a user changes the date of a task by moving it with the mouse pointer or via the lightbox, the task automatically receives one of the two constraint types: either **start no earlier than+%start date%** or
 **finish no later than+%end date%**, depending on the chosen planning strategy.
 Thus a task won't be moved to the start/end of the project automatically, which reproduces auto planning in MS Project.

 When time constraints are set for tasks, auto scheduling functionality works taking them into account.
 However, you can disable the constraints feature by setting: